 weekly wages from an employer or from self-employment that equal less than wages for 30 hours per week multiplied by the federal minimum wage.

-SNAP recipients employed part time must be enrolled in other SNAP E&T activities as follows:

-ABAWDs (not meeting work requirements)—ABAWDs who are employed fewer than 20 hours per week must also participate in a SNAP E&T activity that will increase the total number of hours of participation to 30 hours per week.

-ABAWDs (meeting work requirements)—ABAWDs who are employed at least 20 hours per week and who volunteer must also participate in a SNAP E&T activity that will increase the total number of hours of participation to 30 hours per week.

-ABAWDs meeting the work requirements cannot be enrolled in workfare activities.
-If an ABAWD decides not to participate, immediately close out all services and support services.

-SNAP E&T General Population—SNAP E&T General Population who are employed fewer than 30 hours per week must also participate in SNAP E&T activities that will increase the total number of hours of participation to 30 hours per week.

 ABAWDs employed fewer than 20 hours per week can request additional hours from the employer to increase work hours to 20 or more.
 If the employer increases the hours, Boards must ensure that Workforce Solutions Office staff notifies HHSC that the ABAWD is meeting the work requirement.

 SNAP E&T General Population employed fewer than 30 hours per week can request additional hours from their employer to increase work hours to 30.
 If the employer increases the hours to 30, Boards must ensure that Workforce Solutions Office staff notifies HHSC of the increased hours and requests a reconsideration of the work registration status.